Monday Night Football Ratings Crash by 30%, ESPN's Least Watched Week 9 Game Since 2004

-There was a time when Bill Belichick and the Patriots meant bug time ratings for whichever network was televising them, that time is apparently over.
+There was a time when Bill Belichick and the Patriots meant big time ratings for whichever network was televising them, that time is apparently over.

 The Patriots took on the New York Jets on Monday night and not only was there virtually no one in the stands to watch the game, but there was also virtually no one watching at home either.